oxc-project/oxc/README.md

 ## Third Party Licenses

-Licenses are list in [THIRD-PARTY-LICENSE](./LICENSE-THIRD-PARTY-LICENSE)
+Licenses are listed in [THIRD-PARTY-LICENSE](./LICENSE-THIRD-PARTY-LICENSE)

 This project partially copies code from the following projects: